thehaniak/wavlink-fedora/README.md

 - Cleanup the install script.
 - Make it possible to uninstall the SMI and EVDI drivers.
-- Remove upstart script support, as it's no longer necessary from Fedora 41.
+- Remove upstart script support, as it's no longer necessary on Fedora>=41.

 # Wavlink Original License